 A whopping 20,000 proteins are expressed by the human genome.
 The information needed to create these proteins is contained in the nuclei of our DNA.
 Now, scientists have discovered an intelligent method for reading these instructions.

 We’re just beginning to scratch the surface of our understanding of these essential structures.
-While we are limited by what our human minds can fathom about them, exactly how can we apply this new, AI-generated information?
-And what’s the link between understanding these structures, and the development of new drugs and treatments?
+While we are limited by what our human minds can fathom about them, how exactly can we apply this new, AI-generated information?
+And what’s the link between understanding these structures, and the development of new drugs and treatments for diseases?

-Last year, the BBC reported how understanding our genomes could spark what it called a ‘medical revolution.’
+Last year, the BBC reported how a better understanding of our genomes could spark a ‘medical revolution.’
 Timely, given the pandemic in our midst.
 The article explains how London-based company, DeepMind (a subsidiary of Google’s parent company Alphabet focusing on artificial intelligence), had successfully created an AI software programme called AlphaFold.
 AlphaFold can predict the shape in which proteins would fold, based solely on genetic code.

 The article explains:

 “The 350,000 protein structures predicted by AlphaFold include not only the 20,000 contained in the human proteome, but also those of so-called model organisms used in scientific research, such as E. coli, yeast, the fruit fly and the mouse.